Traveling Solo as a Female: How to Stay Safe & Travel Confidently

-Solo traveling can be intimidating at first, especially to women, and it’s even taboo in many parts of the world.
-Aside from fears of feeling lonely or getting bored, safety remains the main concern.
+Traveling alone can be intimidating at first, especially if you’re traveling solo as a female —it’s even considered a taboo in many parts of the world.
+Aside from fears of feeling lonely or getting bored, safety remains the biggest concern.
 That’s why I’ve compiled a comprehensive list of safety tips that should help you on your first solo adventure.

 This post may contain affiliate links, which means I will earn a small commission if you purchase through my link at no extra cost to you.
 Please see full disclosure for more information.

-After more than 5 years of solo travel, and some things going wrong, I learned some great lessons that I’d like to share with you.
-Here are some tested safety tips from one solo traveler to another:
+After more than 9 years of traveling solo as a female, and after many travel mishaps, I learned some great lessons that I’d like to share with you.
+Here are some tested safety tips from one solo female traveler to another:

 #1 Read about local safety in advance

 One of the most important safety tips, that goes without saying, is hands down RESEARCH.
-Most people tend to do some research before traveling for planning purposes, but safety needs to be considered too.
+Most people tend to do their research before traveling for planning purposes, but safety needs to be considered as well.

-Tourist scams are common, so for instance, if you read about common scams in a certain destination before heading there, you’ll spare yourself a huge hassle.
-That in addition to familiarizing yourself with things like unsafe neighborhoods, foods to avoid, rules you should know, and so forth.
+Tourist scams are common— so, for instance, if you read about common scams in a certain destination before heading there, you’ll spare yourself a huge hassle.
+It’s also important to familiarize yourself with things like unsafe neighborhoods, foods to avoid, societal rules you should know, and so forth.

 #2 Know where you’re going before leaving your location

 Our actions can give away so much about us.
 If you look unsure about where you’re going, you automatically make yourself a target.
-Instead, make up your mind before moving on to your next destination, find out where it is exactly on your maps, and order your Uber, or take the most convenient transportation.
+Instead, make up your mind before moving on to your next destination, find out where it is exactly on your maps, and order your Uber, or take the most convenient transportation mode.
+And if you decide to walk, don’t keep your eyes glued to your phone—figure out your route, check your phone for reminders when needed, and stay vigilant.

 Generally speaking, try as much as possible not to look like a tourist so you won’t look like easy prey to scammers.